Unity-SeungwooLee/HiddenGeometryRemoval/README.md

 1. Download the latest release (`HiddenGeometryRemoval.py`)
 2. Open Blender and go to `Edit > Preferences > Add-ons`
-3. Click `Install` and select the downloaded file
+3. Click `Install from Disk` and select the downloaded file
 4. Enable the add-on by checking the box

 ## Usage